michaelsteven/react-appid-ui/README.md

 **Code Organization**: AppID related files are kept under "/src/components/AppID" to allow a developer to copy/paste this folder into their own react application.
 When copying to your own application, there are a few other common and localization files will need to go as well or be factored out for your own implementation.

 **User Metadata**: After a user has successfuly logged in, the api will return metadata about the user and expiration time of the auth ticket.
-A cookie will also be set, but it is HttpOnly, meaning it can't be read by the client.
+A cookie will also be set, but it is HttpOnly, meaning it can't be read by javascript in the browser.

 ## Interesting Things to See
 - the use of ProtectedRoutes in app.ts